Space Bound: Composition and reception

 "Space Bound" features a sample of "Drive" by R.E.M. and "Song for Bob" by Nick Cave and Warren Ellis.
 The guitars were provided by Steve McEwan and additional keyboards were by Danny Morris.

-"Space Bound" received negative reviews from critics.
+"Space Bound" received mixed reviews from critics.
 In a review for Slant Magazine, M.T.
 Richards described "Space Bound" as "ugly" and "wafer-thin", going on to criticise the song's macabre content: "Eminem can't talk to women and he never could, so when he threatens to strangle anyone who leaves him, the peril feels forced and wholly off-putting."
 AbsolutePunk writer Thomas Nassiff, in his review for Recovery, stated that "Space Bound", along with five other songs, were "pure filler" and "don't require more than one listen."

 Music video

 Development and release

 The music video for "Space Bound" was filmed over three days in February 2011, in Los Angeles, California, and was produced over approximately five months.
 It was directed by Joseph Kahn, who previously directed Eminem's videos for "Without Me", "We Made You" and "Love the Way You Lie".
-Photos of the video shooting were released and two low quality snippets of the then-unfinished video leaked.
+Photos from the video shoot were released and two low quality snippets of the then-unfinished video leaked.
 A large portion of the music video was shot at a roadside diner.
 On June 18, 2011, Kahn tweeted that the "Space Bound" video was finally complete and was to be released soon.
 The same day, Kahn tweeted,"When you see Space Bound, look for the uncensored version.
 You'll ruin it for yourself if you don't".
 Sasha Grey spoke about her character.
 "Before each take, Joseph [Kahn] and I would talk a lot about her motives and attitude.
 Her ultimate moment doesn't come until the end, so I had plenty of time to build the fear!"
 The full video was released on June 24, 2011 at 5 pm EST for purchase on the iTunes Store, uncut.